Understanding Autism Graduate Certificate

-- Courses taught by faculty with extensive experience and research specific to ASD
+- Courses taught by faculty with extensive experience and research specific to autism spectrum disorder

 - Social justice mission that fosters graduates who think, act and lead with courage

-Stonehill's graduate study in inclusive education includes unique and effective courses, programs, and opportunities that foster innovation, transformation and leadership.
+Stonehill's graduate teacher education programs include unique and effective courses, programs and opportunities that foster innovation, transformation and leadership.
 Our curriculum keeps inclusivity central to how we prepare educators for schools, classrooms and community settings.

 The 15-to-18-credit Understanding Autism Graduate Certificate features a selection of courses designed to prepare educators to create and lead environments that encompass a range of student needs, including those specific to autism spectrum disorder.

 This course provides class participants with an introduction to autism and neurodiversity, a grounding in the neurodiversity paradigm, and exposure to autistic self-advocates and perspectives.
 The course will include an examination of the sociopolitical context and the resulting ideals, conceptions, assumptionst and biases in education, media, and community.
 Course participants will unpack educational discourse, diagnosis, labels, and the ethics of different educational approaches and ideals.
 The course will explore tenets of collaboration and the complexity of different organizational approaches.

 This course will explore communication and competence, from the highly to the minimally or non-verbal autistic student, and the theoretical foundations of speech, language and communication.
 The core skills of communication, communication reciprocity, core skills necessary for social communication and literacy development will be a focus.
 The course will examine frameworks for effective communication strategies and approaches, as well as the role of communication in social understanding/interaction and behavior.
 The impact of cultural values and beliefs on communication will be examined.
 Collaborative and interdisciplinary models of support and service delivery be will and be guided by self-advocate accounts.